santijob2022/Optical-Character-Recognition-OCR-/README.md

+### Currently improving this project, by implementing image processing and another approach using Convolutional Neural Networks, and compare all the approaches.

 # Optical-Character-Recognition-OCR-

 This is my final project for Python 3 Specialization.
 The code is full from scratch.
 Unfortunately my file is 666 MB so I cannot upload all the resources I used to make it full working due to size restrictions.